PeterAdr14/Smoothify/README.md

 - modules
   - This outlines the objects containing the columns for the information taken from the database
 - router
   - This sets the routes for each database operation

+### Personal Experience:
+Overall, this project was a fantastic experience for me.
+It let me explore some tools I had minimal time working with, like React Native, or languages that I have never worked with before, like Golang.
+The most time-consuming part for me was learning how the Google Cloud Platform operates, as well as learning the Go language for database functions.
+React Native has a plethora of components and tools available for you that allow for a lot of freedom to build Smoothify how I wanted to.